novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 epoch: 200/200, avg. loss: 0.005119443405419588
 ```

-I have cut the middle part of the output, but it does not hard to see the progress.
+I have cut the middle part of the output, but it is not hard to see the progress.

 Latest model weights: